outreachy/website/CODE-OF-CONDUCT.md

 * A temporary or permanent ban from an Outreachy project space
 * A temporary or permanent ban from applying for an Outreachy internship
 * A temporary or permanent ban from participating as an Outreachy mentor, coordinator, organizer, alumni, or contributor
-* Removal of an Outreachy intern from the program, severance of their Outreachy internship agreement, and no disbursement of any remaining internship stipends or travel stipends
+* Removal of an Outreachy intern from the program, severance of their Outreachy internship agreement, and no disbursement of any remaining internship stipends

 ## Scope